ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell1.md

 # Cell 1: Setup.py Function-by-Function Guide

 ## Overview
-The `setup.py` script is the initial setup and file preparation script for the sdAIgen project.
+The `setup.py` script is the initial setup and file preparation script for the ScarySingleDocs project.
 It handles environment detection, file downloading, module management, and configuration setup.
 This guide breaks down each function and its purpose.

 ## Project Context
-The sdAIgen project is a comprehensive AI-powered image generation system that supports multiple Stable Diffusion interfaces including A1111, Forge, ReForge, SD-UX, and ComfyUI.
+The ScarySingleDocs project is a comprehensive AI-powered image generation system that supports multiple Stable Diffusion interfaces including A1111, Forge, ReForge, SD-UX, and ComfyUI.
 The project has been restructured with proper documentation organization and contains 80+ files organized into functional categories.

 ## Documentation Structure
 The project documentation has been reorganized into the `Docs/` folder with the following structure: